-- Low rise and short tops.
+- Midriff-baring attire.
 It is a safe bet to keep your torso under wraps.
 Even when you bend over or sit, your entire back (and backside) should be under wraps.
 When you stretch to get a book off a shelf, your tummy should be completely covered.

-Stretch.
 Stretch is key.
 For blazers, consider ones that are unlined and have at least 5% Lycra.
 They will stretch with you and keep their shape throughout the day.
-Same with pants – consider ones with a bit of stretch, they will feel far more comfy and look better after eight hours sitting in a chair.
+Same with pants – consider ones with a bit of stretch, they will feel far comfier and look better after eight hours of sitting in a chair.
 As for tops, a button-down with stretch will move with you, reducing gapping at the bust and creases on the back and elbows.
 Knit tops are great and comfy on those days where you don’t feel that hot.
-Sweaters in merino wool, cotton/lycra blend and cashmere blends wear well, maintain their shape and color after multiple washings and look professional.
+Sweaters in merino wool, cotton/lycra blend, and cashmere blends wear well, maintain their shape and color after multiple washings, and look professional.
 With shirts, consider a tailored shape.
-Your boyfriend’s wool rollneck from J. Crew that hits to your knees is NOT work appropriate, nor is that cotton sweater you have had since high school that is faded, covered with fuzz balls and 2” too short on the sleeves.
+Your boyfriend’s wool rollneck from J. Crew that hits to your knees is NOT work appropriate, nor is that cotton sweater you have had since high school that is faded, covered with fuzz balls, and 2” too short on the sleeves.

-My job allows jeans on all days.
+My job allows jeans every day.
 Those of us in middle management keep them for Fridays, and keep them clean.
 Those who wear jeans are usually those in the types of positions where they do a lot of carrying of items or the type that hole up in their cubicle 12 hours a day.

 When the jeans do make it to work, keep them on the darker side.
 The lighter the jean, the more casual it looks.
 Refrain from holes, frayed hems or very low rises.
 Jeans can look professional with a nice blazer and shell, a tailored shirt or a twinset.
 Jeans with Lycra often look more refined.

-- Twinsets in cotton, cashmere or merino wool blends (a cardigan and sleeveless higher necked or short sleeved any neckline shell are the most versatile – you can remove the top layer without looking indecent).
+- Twinsets in cotton, cashmere, or merino wool (a cardigan and sleeveless higher necked or short-sleeved any neckline shell are the most versatile – you can remove the top layer without looking indecent).

-- Lined trousers with 5% Lycra – buy them in black, charcoal or brown and a lighter color (camel, ivory, khaki).
+- Lined trousers with 3-5% Lycra – buy them in black, charcoal, or brown and a lighter color (camel, ivory, khaki).
 These should be a weight heavy enough to give a good drape, but light enough that can transition from season to season effortlessly.

 - Heavier weight tailored cropped trousers – I find black to be the most professional looking.
 In warmer months with knits and oxfords with slides or mules, in cooler months with a blazer or turtleneck and ballet flats for a beatnik vibe.

-- A black pantsuit – always cleaned and pressed for those last-minute client lunches or corporate visits. the pieces can be worn separately for variety and a less severe look, but should always be cleaned at the same time to maintain a consistent color and wear level.
+- A dark-colored pantsuit – Always cleaned and pressed for those last-minute client lunches or corporate visits. the pieces can be worn separately for variety and a less severe look, but should always be cleaned at the same time to maintain a consistent color and wear level.

 - Cotton button-down shirts with at least 5% Lycra – nothing looks smarter than a crisp shirt and a pair of pressed flat-front trousers.
 These look nice with skirts and cropped pants too.
 Solids are less memorable than prints and stripes and are easier to wear week after week without feeling like a rerun.